open5e/open5e/source/characters/races.rst

 about 350 years.

-**Alignment.** Most dwarves are lawful, believing firmly in the benefits of a well-­ordered society.
+**Alignment.** Most dwarves are lawful, believing firmly in the benefits of a well-ordered society.
 They tend toward good as well, with a strong sense of fair play and a belief that everyone deserves to share in the benefits of a just order.